SonnyK33/obsidian/Forward Guidance - Howell, Constan - WIP.md

 Term premia will become less negative with more issuance, even if rates go down.
 This means you should be weary of long-term bonds.
 The Drunkenmiller indicator - cyclical stock performance vs defensive stocks.

 A lot of funds have gone to EM, and China needs to goose its economy.
 EM has done well in face of dollar strength indicating the economy is not weak.

-BOJ wasn’t as accommodating last year as some argue if you look at liquidity creating part of actions and incorporate sterilization

-Rates stay at current levels

-Can’t go down as need to deter more debt

-Can’t go up bc risks fiscal sustainability given rising defense spending and others
+BOJ wasn’t as accommodating last year as some argue, if you look at the liquidity creating part of actions and incorporate sterilization.
+Rates will stay at current levels.
+They can’t go down, as authorities need to deter more debt issuance, but they can’t go up either because the higher debt service will become unsustainable given rising defense spending.

-Liquidity tight but is rising which is what matters

-Housing and semis going well which are leading

-Central banks will supply liquidity or there will be financial crises

-Constan - standard measures of liquidity use levels and not returns as they should.
-They’re correlated but not cointegrated.

-Howell - central banks used to play a much smaller role in the economy.
-Can’t just pay attention to bank reserves because it matters how funds go from central banks to money markets and reserves.

-Constan - markets done well since last year due to high nominal gdp growth and fiscal spending

-Post debt ceiling, they issued bills rather than duration which is neutral to liquidity

-Given inverted curve, this is more expensive and may have been done bc didn’t want to compete with banks who were also selling duration

-It makes sense to issue bills to drain the RRP as the latter has become a more expensive form of funding

-Shorter term is also more stimulating as the rate is higher - YCC?
+Liquidity is tight, but it is rising which is what matters.
+Housing and semis are performing well which tend to leading indicators.
+(The semis indicator seems wrong to me given the speculative nature of Nvidia as of late.
+Housing is also being driven by supply dynamics.)
+Central banks will have to supply liquidity or there will be financial crises.

+Constan says standard measures of liquidity use levels and not returns as they should.
+Levels are correlated but not cointegrated.
+That means they move in the direction, but the relationship isn't linear.
+Markets have done well since last year due to high nominal GDP growth and fiscal spending.
+Post the debt ceiling being lifted, they issued bills rather than duration which is neutral to liquidity.
+Given the inverted curve, this is more expensive and may have been done because they didn’t want to compete with banks who were also selling duration.
+It makes sense to issue bills to drain the RRP as the latter has become a more expensive form of funding.
+Borrowing in the shorter end is also more stimulating as the rate is higher (this is an example of YCC?).
-Also looking at buybacks which could be funded with bills

-Key thing is Janet is in control and has shown a willingness to manipulate the term structure regardless of the Feds qt

-Yellens way of creating liquidity - can’t create reserves like the fed

-Likely to accelerate going into the election
+The Treasury is also looking at buybacks which could be funded with bills.
+The key thing to remember is that Yellen is in control and has shown a willingness to manipulate the term structure regardless of the Feds' QT policy.
+This is Yellen's way of creating liquidity; she can’t create reserves like the fed.
+These policies will likely accelerate going into the election.

-Lack of collateral has driven inversion not an impending recession

-Fiscal spending is stimulating

-Inverted yield curve good for corporate sector bc they have cash invested at front end and are borrowing at back end

-Negative term premia could revert at some point esp with more issuance and foreign buyers won’t step in like they used to
+The lack of collateral has driven inversion not an impending recession.
+Fiscal spending is stimulating, and the inverted yield curve is good for the corporate sector because they have cash invested at front end and are borrowing at back end.
+The negative term premia could revert at some point especially with more issuance, and foreign buyers won’t step in like they used to.

-Howell - expect inflation to be volatile in coming decades with steady but rising liquidity

-Makes inflation important to watch

-Andy likes long stocks plus bonds as if rates fall stocks had to have fallen as well

-Key thing to watch is when will treasury issue bonds vs bills and term premia

-Current depressed long term yields are good for stocks esp bc many are net cash or have locked in yields

-Andy - short twos and spoos bc for stocks to stay high yields would have to have risen as well
+Howell expects inflation to be volatile in the coming decades with steady but rising liquidity.
+This makes inflation important to watch.
+Andy likes short stocks plus short bonds as if rates fall, stocks had to have fallen as well.
+The key thing to watch is when will treasury issue bonds vs bills and term premia.
+The current depressed long term yields are good for stocks especially because many are net cash or have locked in yields.
+Andy likes "short twos and spoos" because for stocks to stay high yields would have to have risen as well.

-BRICS gold holdings could be challenge to usd
+Howell thinks BRICS gold holdings could be challenge to USD.

 **Trades**
 Equities - likes commodities and EM (China) and cyclicals though that’s more dangerous